mystilleef/eclipse4-fastopen/com.laboki.eclipse.plugin.fastopen/README.md

-# FastOpen: Open Files Very Quickly in Eclipse 4
+# Quickly Open Files in Eclipse 4

 __FastOpen__ is the fastest way to open, or navigate to, files in Eclipse 4.